thejsj/jsj-gallery-slideshow/README.md

 **Added two new themes:** Classic and Classic with Caption.
 Slideshows are now responsive thanks to Cycle 2.
 Added swipe capability for touch screens.

+### 2.0.2 ###
+Added ability to re-query DOM in order for AJAX to work Added span to slash between previous and next.

 ## Upgrade notice ##